flakjakk/my-project/docs/suggestions.md

 Chris arrives
 Fairview Junior School
 Cocoa in winter every lunch break.
-No sugar.
+No sugar
 Getting bitten for the first time

 ### Geoff